Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 ### Priority

-Because mulitple standards, meta information can become out of sync, depending on how camera and software you used saving the meta information.
+Because of multiple standards, meta information can become out of sync, depending on how camera and software you used saving the meta information.

-If the softwate don't updated all meta information that in theory should be "equal", then you will get data out of sync.
+If the software won't update all meta information that in theory should be "equal", then you will get data out of sync.

 Example:
-- Software 1: Updated this EXIF:IFD0, XPAuthor with Name1
+- Software 1: Updates EXIF:IFD0, XPAuthor with Name1
 - Software 2: Updates IPTC.
 By-line with Name2
-- Software 3: Updateds QuickTime:ItemList, Artist with Name3
+- Software 3: Updates QuickTime:ItemList, Artist with Name3

-By settning all fields as Author, and what priority each meta information has you can solve this.
+By setting all fields as Author, and what priority each meta information has you can solve this.

-If you want QuickTime to win, just set hight priority than IPTC and EXIF.
+If you want QuickTime to win, just set high priority than IPTC and EXIF.

 #### Warnings
 When there are mismatch between meta information that in theory should be equal, a warning will be saved and you can see all warnings in the [Warnings tab](../warnings/)